leothehero/OpenStandards/Images/OGFF-1.0.md

 So if a 8-bit color depth image is linking to this palette, this should be interpreted as 8-bit palette.
 12-bit and 16-bit bit depth are 8-bit color depth (as they all use 8-bit for color, but just have additional bits for alpha), which mean a 8-bit palette is suited for those bit depths (8-bit, 12-bit and 16-bit)

-This also means images should never be a different bit depth than the palette was made word.
+This also means images should never be a different bit depth than the palette was made for.
 ```
 <Values>
 ```
 Yep it just contain a Values field.
 This field corresponds to a concatenation of the 24-bit RGB values.
 Meaning the entry is 768 bits long for a 8-bit/12-bit/16-bit depth.
 What this means is that for example, 1-bit have 2 RGB colors, 2-bit have 4, 4-bit have 16, 8-bit 256, and 24-bit doesn't use any palette.

+### Image Data
 There **MUST** be atleast one of the following image data in a file.

-### OC Image Data
+#### OC Image Data
-The entry type is 2.
+The entry type is 2, this image data type is mandatory for image that contain OC text, if the image doesn't contain any form of OC text, then Bitmap Image Data should be used instead.

 ```
 <Width> - Unsigned 2 bytes integer (0-65535)